 An effective face care routine starts with thorough but gentle cleansing and toning to:

 Cleansing is particularly important for skin prone to blemishes as it helps skin to maintain its natural healthy balance and supports the natural regenerative process.
+Learn more about cleansing and exfoliating oily-prone skin here.

 There are two main steps to a thorough cleansing routine: a cleansing milk or gel followed by a toner.
 If you are wearing eye make-up then it is advisable to add a separate eye make-up remover as a third step in your cleansing routine.